critical thinking

 Those who are ‘for’ the statement go to one side of the room, and those against go to the other.
 Then, inform students that they will have 10 minutes to prepare arguments supporting the opposing view to the one they have expressed.

 Students can either do this individually or collaborate in groups.
-This activity can also serve as a useful preparation for a later formal debate.
+This activity can also serve as a valuable preparation for a later formal debate.

-This straightforward activity is a super way to get students to think deeper, to really drill down to the root of a problem.
-It can be used with a broad range of problems, too and involves simply asking “why?” – repeatedly!
+This straightforward activity is a super way to get students to think deeper and really drill down to the root of a problem.
+It can be used with a broad range of problems and involves asking “why?” – repeatedly!
 Think of the annoying younger sibling constantly inquiring, “But, whyyyyyy!!”

-Initially developed by the Toyota Motor Corporation to identify problems in production systems, The Five Whys is best illustrated by an example.
+The Five Whys is best illustrated by an example initially developed by the Toyota Motor Corporation to identify problems in production systems.

 First, think of a simple problem to investigate as a group.
 The Five Whys will help you drill down to the root cause of the problem and suggest a solution by working back to the cause through a series of effects.